SchmidtDSE/maize-loss-climate-experiment/README.md

 <br>

 ## Usage
 The easiest way to engage with these results is through the web-based interactive explorable explanation which is housed for the public at .
 The paper preprint can also be found at.
 We also publish our [raw pipeline output]().
+Otherwise, see local setup.

 <br>

 ## Local setup
 For those wishing to extend this work, you can execute this pipeline locally by checking out this repository ().
-Due to the large datasets involved and various licensing constraints, there are different steps for each part of this repository.

-### Local pipeline setup
+### Local pipeline
+First, get access to the [SCYM]() and [CHC-CMIP6]() datasets and download all of the geotiffs to an AWS S3 Bucket or another location which can be accessed via the file system.
+This will allow you to choose from two execution options:

-The [SCYM]() and [CHC-CMIP6]() datasets are quite large and require data access permission due to licensing and privacy constraints.
-Therefore, by default, this work assumes those data are hosted remotely in an AWS bucket defined by the `PIPELINE_BUCKET_NAME` environment variable and we use [Coiled]() to execute the computation.
-First, install the Python requirements (), optionally within a [virtual environment]().
-Then, after setting the environment variable () and setting up Coiled, simply execute the [Luigi]() pipeline via `bash run.sh` or similar.
-This is the only part of the pipeline which cannot execute using fully open source components.
-Even so, this can also be executed independently of the other components of this repository.
+ - **Setup for Coiled**: This will execute via AWS if the `USE_AWS` environment variable is set to 1.
+This assumes data are hosted remotely in an AWS bucket defined by the `SOURCE_DATA_LOC` environment variable and we use [Coiled]() to execute the computation.
+After setting the environment variables for access credientials (`AWS_ACCESS_KEY` and `AWS_ACCESS_SECRET`) and setting up Coiled, simply execute the [Luigi]() pipeline as described below.
+ - **Setup for local**: If the `USE_AWS` environment variable is set to 0, this will run using a local Dask cluster.
+This assumes that `SOURCE_DATA_LOC` is a path to the directory housing the input geotiffs.
+After setting up Coiled, simply execute the [Luigi]() pipeline as described below.

+You can then execute either by:

+ - **Run directly**: First, install the Python requirements () optionally within a [virtual environment]().
+Then, simply execute `bash run.sh` to execute the pipeline from start to finish.
+See also `breakpoint_tasks.py` for [Luigi]() targets for running subsets of the pipeline.
+ - **Run through Docker**: Simply execute `bash run_docker.sh` to execute the pipeline from start to finish.
+See also `breakpoint_tasks.py` for [Luigi]() targets for running subsets of the pipeline and update `run.sh` which is executed within the container.
+Note that this will operate on the `workspace` directory.

+A summary of the pipeline is created in `stats.json`.

-### Tools
+### Interactive tools
 Written in [Sketchingpy](), the tools can be executed locally on your computer, in a static context for building the paper, or through a web browser.
+First, one needs to get data from the pipeline or download prior results:

+ - **Download prior results**: retrieve the

 There are two options for executing the tools:

- - **Docker**: You can run the web-based visualizations through a simple Docker file in the `paper/viz` directory.
+ - **Docker**: You can run the web-based visualizations through a simple Docker file in the `paper/viz` directory ().
  - **Local**: You can execute the visualizations manually by running them directly as Python scripts.
 The entry points are `hist_viz.py`, `history_viz.py`, `results_viz_entry.py`, and `sweep_viz.py`.
 Simply run them without any command line arguments for defaults.

 Note that the visualizations are also invoked through `paper/viz/render_images.sh` for the paper.